mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "And you know this... how?"

-"My wife is the senator for Heiko.
+"My jundwoman is the senator for Heiko.
 The observers at Heiko found some anomalous objects in space that have been blocking Ara and are growing in number.
 They predict an ice age in 60 days."

 "WHAT?!"